balena-io-experimental/jetson-sample-new/README.md

 # jetson-sample-new
 Examples of creating containers for CUDA and OpenCV on Jetson devices (Nano, TX2, Xavier and Orin) running on balenaOS.

+**NOTE**: We are working on updating the Jetson Orin examples in this repository to Jetpack 6.

 ## Installation

 You can deploy this project to your Jetson device simply by using the button below: